kynarilaarnio/website/README.md

 * `server/` contains backend
 * Use scss for styling
 * Skeleton provides responsive grid and other stuff, [see documentation here](http://getskeleton.com/)
-* Run gulp jshint, gulp server:test, gulp client:test and fix errors and warnings before pushing to this repository
+* Run `gulp jshint`, `gulp server:test`, `gulp client:test` and fix errors and warnings before pushing to this repository